rhomobile/rhomobile-docs/docs/en/2.2.0/rhoelements/rhoelements2-webapps.md

 ## Conclusion and Best Practice

-By completing this tutorial you will now be familiar with EMML and having realized how simple it is to produce applications using RhoElements for Motorola mobile devices.
+By completing this tutorial you will now be familiar with EMML and having realized how simple it is to produce applications using RhoElements for Zebra mobile devices.

 Here are a few points to remember or consider when designing and writing your application:
 <ul>